yene/OAuth-Example/README.md

 # OAuth Example
 How to use OAuth on the Apple TV.
 Because Apple TV does not ship with a browser the authorization has to be done on a seperate device.

+** Works only with services that let you define a callback in the local network.**

 # OAuth 1.0 example with goodreads

 1. Start a webserver on apple tv